 The idea of the starving artist has become somewhat of a punchline in our society, but I don't think I get the joke (and I've even done advanced work in the study of comedy).
 When people look back at this time and place and wonder what it meant to be alive and what lessons they may glean from our experience, what will they see?
 What will they they learn from our existence?

 Oh, they turned TV into movies and movies into TV, and then streaming services made the whole delineation even blurrier.
 Popular music?
 Most of it was made by rich, well-connected people and designed specifically for mass consumption.
 What about poetry and fine art?
-Can you name the top ten most popular poets and fine artists alive today?
-(Don't feel too bad.
-I can't either.)
+Can you name your top ten poets and fine artists alive today?

 Meanwhile, we pay athletes and coaches ridiculous salaries, but about 3/4 of college courses are taught by part-time and non-tenure track instructors.
 At least primary and secondary teachers tend to make more money and get benefits, but they should be more valued as well.
 What about social workers?
 School lunch attendants?
 Think about how much better off we would all be if we actually put value where it belonged: in the places where it stands to benefit the most people.
 Imagine if the level of one's income was based on how many people could potentially benefit from what they do.
 Instead, we have pretty much the opposite: a system that rewards greed and empty distractions.

 Michael Jordan is a brilliant basketball player, arguably the best who has ever lived--but think for a moment what a strange and precise collection of genetic gifts and talents he possesses.
 When it comes down to it, he puts a ball through a hoop really well.
 Very few people would argue otherwise.
 But imagine if they made another Space Jam movie, and it took place ten thousand years in the future, when people have no interest in ancient sports and everyone is seven and a half feet tall.
 Now there's conflict.